 Since a stay in Chile wouldn’t be complete without visiting the capital, we visited and stayed in Santiago for a weekend.
-We stayed at the W Hotel at Las Condes – which apparently had been labeled as ‘Sanhattan‘ – combination of ‘Santiago’ + ‘Manhattan.’
+We stayed at the W Hotel at Las Condes – which apparently had been labelled as ‘Sanhattan‘ – a combination of ‘Santiago’ + ‘Manhattan.’

 Santiago, of course, is very different from Vina.
 Instead of the beaches and boardwalk, you’d find modern skyscrapers combined with older and classical architecture, with the imposing view of the Andes mountain.
 Sam and I visited as much as we can, including Cerro San Cristobal and Cerro Santa Lucia.

 the dichotomy of old and new architecture

 it, unfortunately, was a smoggy day, but you can still see a little bit of the Andes and the city at Cerro San Cristobal